 Services & Ministries

-Subsequent Sunday services will be held online with content available by the regular start time of 10:30 am.
+Sunday services are now held online with content available at the regular start time of 10:30 am.
 That content will be accessible through our Website, FB page, and YouTube Channel.
-If no significant changes occur, the plan is to resume our in-person services with our Good Friday service on April 10th.

 We recognize that giving offerings is a part of how we grow and exercise our faith and that many people still practice that spiritual discipline in person during Sunday service.
 While we explore the possibility of an in-person system outside of our Sunday service, we ask that you utilize our online giving option through our website HERE.

-All other church ministries that involve gathering together in groups are also suspended until April 6th.
+All other church ministries that involve gathering together in groups are also suspended until further notice.
 The church office and staff will still be reachable by email and phone during this time, but the physical office will be closed.

 We encourage all our people to continue to minister to each other and those in our communities while being cautious to avoid the spread of the disease.
 Corporately, the church is committed to finding new ways to minister that are effective and will not contribute negatively to the situation.